-After you run your API and submit your products to Amazon, errors can appear in your data.
+After running your channel and submitting your products to Amazon, errors can appear in your data.
 Most of these errors can be resolved by applying rules.

-In this article, we explain common errors when setting up your Amazon API and resources to solve them.
+In this article, we explain common errors when setting up your Amazon channel and resources to solve them.

 Before you start